 - Including affirmative action clauses in each of its covered government contracts or subcontracts;

-In furtherance of its affirmative action obligations and commitment toward persons with disabilities, the University’s Office of the Assistant to the President:
+In furtherance of its affirmative action obligations and commitment toward persons with disabilities, the University’s Office of the Assistant to the President for Institutional Diversity and Equity:

 - Utilizes publications to inform all employees of the Plan.